Financial Zombiism

 In China the ancient tradition of repaying debts before the Chinese New Year stems from the belief that starting the new year free of financial burdens allows for a fresh beginning and invites good fortune.

-Suffice it to say that the wisdom of these ancient customs are routinely ignored in the modern world, where people and commercial companies, and entire governments routinely live above their means by borrowing upon their personal, corporate and national futures.
+Suffice it to say that the wisdom of these ancient customs is routinely ignored in the modern world, where people and commercial companies, and entire governments routinely live above their means by borrowing upon their personal, corporate and national futures.

-We think that with a little luck, what we can not afford today can be paid for sometime in the future.
+We think that with a little luck, what we cannot afford today can be paid for sometime in the future.

+Most of us allow the financial debts grow so we can acquire more now.
 Soon the debt is so great it can’t be paid off, without a prolonged period of severe prudence and austerity (which is not going to be fun).
-Our debt load means we can’t quit our current mot so great jobs to try to move up by learning new skills.
+Our debt load means we can’t quit our current not so great jobs to try to move up by learning new skills.
 Being able to make financial investments is out of the question.

 Like the folly of kiting checks, the cost burden of making the interest payments on our debt has spiraled beyond the control of the legions of us unwary knaves, unwise business managers and foolhardy government politicians.

-However our financial zombieism and debt slavery, is also the source of huge revenue flows for the super-rich financier classes who enjoy the proceeds of the burden they provide.
+However, our financial zombieism and debt slavery, is also the source of huge revenue flows for the super-rich financier classes who enjoy the proceeds of the burden they provide.

 The wealthy modern neo-liberal globalist elitists who avidly promote the efficiency of a global “free” market system, and oppose all forms of tariffs, cause local workers to be exposed to the threat of a global “army of reserve workers,” (as Karl Marx referred to them) many of whom are willing to work for vastly lower wages than a local worker in a developed country could possibly survive on.
 The international “vision” of these globalist work in opposition national interest and to the general good of the people.